Our fees are among the lowest in the country

-It’s important to understand what retirement you want in the future.
-Online tools such as the Government’s MoneySmart retirement planner calculator can help you work out what you need in retirement and whether you will still be on track even if you have taken some out.
+It’s important for a person to understand what retirement they want in the future.
+Online tools such as the Government’s MoneySmart retirement planner calculator can help work out what someone needs need in retirement and whether they will still be on track even if they have taken some out.

-If you have taken money out of your super to help you get through the current crisis, the good news is that it doesn’t have to be a permanent withdrawal.
-When you’re back at work and on top of your finances you can add back to your super and rebuild your retirement savings.
+If someone has taken money out of their super to help them get through the COVID-19 crisis, the good news is that it doesn’t have to be a permanent withdrawal.
+When they return to work and are on top of their finances they can add back to their super and rebuild retirement savings.

-If you choose to, it’s possible to recover the money you withdrew by adding back small amounts over time.
-The younger you are the less you need to add because you have the benefit of time and the magic of compound interest on your side.
+If they choose to, it’s possible to recover the money withdrawn by adding back small amounts over time.
+The younger the person is, the less they need to add because they have the benefit of time and the magic of compound interest on their side.

-If you’re under 40 years of age, our calculations show that you can recover a $10,000 early withdrawal by making after-tax contributions of around $10 to $15 a week until age 65.
-If you are over 40, you could catch up by making weekly after-tax contributions of $15 to $20.
+For a person under 40 years of age, our calculations show that they can recover a $10,000 early withdrawal by making after-tax contributions of around $10 to $15 a week until age 65.
+Over 40s could catch up by making weekly after-tax contributions of $15 to $20.

-The more you add the sooner you’ll get your retirement savings back on track.
+The more they add the sooner they’ll get their retirement savings back on track.

-Making extra contributions can be a great way to boost your balance, but it does take commitment over time.
-Think about how fast you want to rebuild the money you withdrew and choose an amount you can afford to add back in.
+Making extra contributions can be a great way to boost a super balance, but it does take commitment over time.

-There are plenty of ways to add to your super including making additional contributions or regularly salary sacrificing.
-If you make voluntary after-tax contributions, you may be eligible to receive a co-contribution from the Australian Government.
+There are plenty of ways to add to super, including making additional contributions or regularly salary sacrificing.
+People who make voluntary after-tax contributions may be eligible to receive a co-contribution from the Australian Government.

-As a QSuper member you have access to over-the-phone financial advice.
-Personal financial advice may help you save money right now, build a better future retirement, protect what you have and set strategic goals.
+QSuper members have access to over-the-phone financial advice.
+Personal financial advice may help save money right now, build a better future retirement, and set strategic goals.